What makes SOLESTAR cycling insoles unique?

 Lowering of the metatarsophalangeal joint #1: The reduction in distance to the pedal axis increases the power transfer.

-As a result the foot stays continuously in neutral zero position, like within a clamp.
+As a result the foot stays continuously in neutral zero position.
 We call this setup the SOLESTAR Stabilization-Delta.

-With SOLESTAR there is no differentiation between foot types
+With SOLESTAR there is no difference between foot types

 No foot is like the other.
-After many thousand insole fittings with riders of all levels we know this better than most.
-But, and this is most essential when it comes to cycling, the optimum position for cycling for all feet is identical!
-The reason is that there is one position where the rider receives his most stable base and his optimum body statics: neutral zero position.With SOLESTAR insoles every foot is brought into this position, no matter what the individual foot form is.
+After thousands of insole fittings with riders of all levels, we know this better than most.
+But, and this is most essential, when it comes to cycling, the optimum position for cycling for all feet is identical!
+The reason for this is that there is one position where the rider receives his/her most stable base and his/her optimum body statics: the neutral zero position.With SOLESTAR insoles, every foot is brought into this position no matter the individual foot form.
 Every foot will be supported in a different way, but it will always be brought into the neutral position, which is ideal for cycling and most comfortable for the foot.

 How the SOLESTAR principle works

-An important difference in the movement pattern in cycling is that the rider is kept within a closed system.
+An important difference in the movement pattern in cycling compared to other activities, is that the rider is kept within a closed system.
 The foot is permanently connected to the pedal, the pelvis fixed on the saddle.
 Within this system the SOLESTAR insole supports the foot constantly.

-Unlike when walking or running the foot in cycling does not need the natural roll from heel to toe nor its dampening ability.
-To the contrary: It is important to supply a strong core within the insole that can hold the natrual desire of the foot to pronate and supinate under pressure.
-Therefore the core within SOLESTAR insoles allows for the foot to stay parallel to the pedal during the pedaling cycle.
+Unlike walking or running, the foot in cycling does not need the natural roll from heel to toe nor its dampening ability.
+To the contrary: It is important to supply a strong core within the insole that can hold the natural desire of the foot to pronate and supinate under pressure.
+Therefore, the core within SOLESTAR insoles allow for the foot to stay parallel to the pedal during the pedaling cycle.